Managing Mood with Mindfulness

 - – How does awareness protect us from stress?

 - – The neurochemistry of stress and curiosity.

 - – What happens in the brain and body when we suffer emotionally?

 - – Can we change our negative thoughts and emotions?

 - – How stress influences the formation of negative thoughts and emotions.

 - – A mindfulness strategy for working with negative thoughts and emotions.

 - – Practical mindfulness skills for reducing stress and enhancing happiness.

-Most psychotherapies are designed to free us from the negative thoughts with which we suffer.
-But it is difficult to change a thought or emotion that is already here.
+Painful emotions can be useful.
+Fear protects us from danger.
+Anger is a useful response to a threat and sadness helps us heal from loss.
+But when we struggle with our thoughts and emotions, we turn fear into anxiety, sadness into depression, anger into frustration.
 Often, we feel caught in a struggle with our own thoughts and emotions.
 And the more we struggle, the worse we feel.
 Negative thoughts can be like quick sand.
 Struggling makes them worse.

 By training a gentle curious attitude of attention to whatever arises, even stressful thoughts and emotions, we can create healthy therapeutic mental conditions which reduce suffering, enliven neutral moments and enhance pleasant moments.